alair-aurea/ansible-scripts/README.md

 powershell.exe -ExecutionPolicy ByPass -File $file
 ```

-After this step ansible can connect to windows machine with not secure `ntlm` configuration.
+After this step ansible can connect to windows machine with `ntlm` configuration.

 # Usage